wesselb/varz/README.md

 Painless optimisation of constrained variables in PyTorch, TensorFlow, and AutoGrad

-_Note:_ Varz requires Python 3.6+ TensorFlow 2 if TensorFlow is used.
+_Note:_ Varz requires Python 3.6 or higher and TensorFlow 2 if TensorFlow is used.

 * [Installation](#installation)
 * [Manual](#manual)